About

 Jordan’s writing has received wide acclaim and received numerous awards.
 Her first book, Finding Jesus among Muslims, won Second Place in the ‘General Interest’ category of the 2018 “Excellence in Publishing Awards” held by the Association of Catholic Publishers.
 Islamophobia, Jordan’s second book, won Third Place in the ‘Ecumenical and Interreligious Relations’ category of the 2022 Catholic Media Association Awards.
 Her 2016 piece on Islamophobia in Living City won a joint 2017 Catholic Press Association First Place Award for best interfaith and ecumenical coverage.

-Her doctoral dissertation is tentatively titled, Muḥammad’s Character as “Fruit of the Spirit”: Catholic Pneumatology and Muslim Portrayals of the Prophet’s Virtues.
+Her doctoral dissertation is titled, Muḥammad’s Character as “Fruit of the Spirit”: Catholic Pneumatology and Portrayals of Islam’s Prophet.